What is a Cheat Day? – Overview

 According to studies, the body’s metabolism speeds up after a cheat meal, causing you to burn more calories.

-This is induced by elevated levels of leptin, a hormone released by fat cells which is vital for energy balance in the body.
+This is induced by elevated levels of leptin, a hormone released by fat cells vital for body energy balance.

 You will boost the production of the hormone leptin by up to 30% for up to 24 hours after consuming a bigger meal than usual.